What Industry 4.0 Means for the Apparel Industry

 3. Is Your Software Capable of Central Data Management?

-To be ready to implement Industry 4.0 processes, your software for the apparel industry needs to hit three key criteria:
+To be ready to implement Industry 4.0 processes and ensure your data collection, data exchange and data processing systems are efficient, your software for the apparel industry needs to hit three key criteria:

 - Modular platform: Offer a modular platform with its foundation based in a service-oriented architecture.
 With this configuration, you can customize processes easily without altering any of the complex software code.
 It’ll also make it easy to integrate potential tech developments or updates in future uses.

 - Centralized management: Your software used in the apparel industry should thrive in a system where centralized management is the foundation for production processes.
 The capability to work in a centralized system is crucial to implementing other Industry 4.0 standards, such as the IoT network and omnichannel setups.

 - Broad access: Last but not least, your system needs to offer real-time data processing and access to the latest organized information.
 The more widespread the access is, the easier it will be to collaborate and keep your teams on the same page.

-These three criteria will ensure your teams are all able to view and understand the data that comes through.
+These three criteria will ensure your teams are all able to view and understand the data that comes through and complete data exchanges in a timely, effective manner.
 By working from a unified resource, you’re simplifying the data collection and analysis processes and guaranteeing every party has the same information about customers, projects, raw materials and locations.

 4. Does Your System Promote Mobility and Social Collaboration?